liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/03-liferay-clustering.markdown

 As a result of a load test, you may find that the default distributed cache settings aren't optimized for your site.
 In this case, you'll need to tweak the settings yourself.
 You can modify the Liferay installation directly or you can use a plugin to do it.
 Either way, the settings you change are the same.

-Next, we'll discuss a special EE-only optimization that can be made to the cache.
-After that, we'll explain how to configure Liferay's caching settings.
+Your network configuration may preclude the use of multicast over TCP, so below are some other ways you can get your cluster communicating.
+Note that these methods are all provided by JGroups.

 ### Unicast over TCP